 Place a Round Mirror Above the Fireplace for Dimension

 We're swooning over this light-filled living room discovered on stylist Maddy Evennett's beautifully curated Instagram.
 The textured rug, abstract art, hanging botanicals, and leather accent chair all come together to create a serene living space.
 Our favorite item?
-The round mirror hanging above the fireplace mantle.
+The round mirror hanging above the fireplace mantel.

 Curate a Bold Gallery Wall

-Lisa Dawson is not afraid of color— and this gallery wall is proof.
+Lisa Dawson is not afraid of color—and this gallery wall is proof.
 The daring décor features a variety of prints and photographs, all in different sizes and colors.
 The finished look is bold, expressive, maximalist, and simply whimsical.
 Get the look by hanging a few of your favorite smaller pieces of art on one wall.

 First time creating a gallery wall?
 Check out our fail-safe tips here.